Schur indices for noncommutative reality-based algebras with two nonreal basis elements: Frobenius-Schur indicator theory

-By Lemma \ref{realrep}, our degree $2$ irreducible character $\chi$ will be realized by a real representation $\Phi$.
+Suppose $(A,\mathbf{B})$ is an RBA whose distinguished basis has exactly two nonreal elements.
+By Lemma \ref{Ess} (iii), its unique degree $2$ irreducible character $\chi$ will be realized by a real representation $\Phi$.
 We claim that $\chi$ is realized by a real $*$-representation.
-A proof of this general fact goes as follows: given a real representation $\Phi: \mathbb{C}\mathbf{B} \rightarrow M_n(\mathbb{C})$ of an RBA with positive degree map that affords $\chi$,
+A proof of this general fact was observed by Hanaki \cite{Hanaki-unp}.
+The proof goes as follows: given a real representation $\Phi: \mathbb{C}\mathbf{B} \rightarrow M_n(\mathbb{C})$ of an RBA with positive degree map that affords $\chi$,

 (i) first show the matrix $A = \sum_{i=0}^{r-1} \frac{1}{\delta(b_i)} \Phi(b_i) \Phi(b_i^*)$ is positive definite symmetric; so

 (ii) we can write $A$ as $A = BB^{\top}$ for some invertible symmetric $n \times n$ matrix $B$; and then